 Habitat Volunteers from all walks of life and all faiths work together as partners with families who otherwise couldn’t afford their own homes.

 Donors and supporters of Habitat make contributions and grants and fundraisers help provide the ongoing funds needed to keep the Habitat housing Program going.
 Houses are then built for people who do not qualify for conventional bank loans.
 Most labor is done by volunteers and by the families themselves.
 Each family will contribute a minimum of 250 hours per adult of “sweat equity” toward the construction of their home.

-As payments are made, equity is credited to the buyer over the life of the mortgage.
 In addition to the mortgage, each homeowner is responsible for the insurance, taxes, utilities, maintenance, and other standard expenses.

 Habitat Housing Program

 There are generally three things to consider to qualify for a home:

 - 1. Your present house is not adequate or is not affordable for your family.